Are you interested to get higher SEO ranking?

 When you search for ‘bill gates,’ the below screenshots are the top results.

-Which means that you cannot leave out important information or keywords while filling out your profiles description.
+This means that you cannot leave out important information or keywords while filling out your profile description.
 You want to make sure that you include the phrases people are searching with.

 Suppose you are a bakery and its Easter.
 You know the keywords people will be searching for are ‘easter bunny cake’ and ‘easter eggs’ with bakes or cookies as variations to this search.
 Uploading a post with a picture of your merchandise is not enough.